 For his latest body of work, Simonsen interweaves fairytale elements inspired by the stories of his compatriot, Hans Christian Andersen.
 In this new series of paintings, Simonsen delves into personal memories from childhood while exploring universal themes of love and sorrow, good and evil, death and rebirth.
 Rather than serving as illustrations, the paintings borrow from Andersen’s tales to subtly hint at the prevailing folly of the human condition.
 Echoing the very nature of its subject matter, Simonsen’s new work represents a subtle evolution of form to meet its ever developing function as a field-guide to the artist’s observations and experiences along the at-times overgrown path of existence.

 Born in Denmark in 1974, Simonsen studied art in his native country before spending two years studying in New York and then at Exeter College of Art and Design.
 He has exhibited his work in group shows throughout the UK, in America and in his native Denmark, and has shown his work alongside Dan Baldwin and Antony Micallef, who he once shared a studio with in Brighton after they studied their degree course together in Exeter.
 Simonsen was recently invited to create a piece for a museum in Belgium’s permanent collection.
 Other artists invited included Carl Andre, George Baselitz, Derek Boshier, Anthony Gormley, Claes Oldenburg and Gerard Richter.
-He currently lives and works in Brighton, UK.
+He currently lives and works in Berlin, Germany.